docker/cli/docs/reference/commandline/run.md

 The label-file format is similar to the format for loading environment variables.
 (Unlike environment variables, labels are not visible to processes running inside a container.)
-The following example illustrates a label-file
+The following example shows a label-file
 format:

 ```console